Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Discussion

 \section{Discussion}

 In this paper, we have developed a new suite of non-asymptotic theory for establishing the convergence and faithfulness of diffusion generative modeling, assuming access to reliable estimates of the (Stein) score functions.
 Our analysis framework seeks to track the dynamics of the reverse process directly using elementary tools, which eliminates the need to look at the continuous-time limit and invoke the SDE and ODE toolboxes.
-Only the very minimal assumptions on the target data distribution are imposed.
-In addition to demonstrating the non-asymptotic iteration complexities of two mainstream discrete-time samplers --- a deterministic sampler based on the probability flow ODE, and a DDPM-type stochastic sampler --- we have discovered potential strategies to further accelerate the sampling process, taking advantage of estimates of a small number of additional objects.
+Only very minimal assumptions on the target data distribution are imposed.
+In addition to demonstrating the non-asymptotic iteration complexities of two mainstream discrete-time samplers --- a deterministic sampler based on the probability flow ODE, and a DDPM-type stochastic sampler --- we have discovered potential strategies to further accelerate the sampling processes, taking advantage of estimates of a small number of additional objects.
 The analysis framework laid out in the current paper might shed light on how to analyze other variants of score-based generative models as well.

 Moving forward, there are plenty of questions that require in-depth theoretical understanding.
 For instance, the dimension dependency in our convergence results remains sub-optimal; can we further refine our theory in order to reveal tight dependency in this regard?
+Can we establish sharp convergence results in terms of the Wasserstein distance, which could sometimes be ``closer'' to how humans differentiate pictures and might potentially help relax Assumption~\ref{assumption:score-estimate-Jacobi} in the case of deterministic samplers?
 To what extent can we further accelerate the sampling process, without requiring much more information than the score functions?
 Ideally, one would hope to achieve accleration with the aid of the score functions only.
 It would also be of paramount interest to establish end-to-end performance guarantees that take into account both the score learning phase and the sampling phase.